mavel101/PowerGrid/info_mv.md

 make
 sudo make install

+For Compiling with PGI compilers run: cmake .. -DCMAKE_CXX_COMPILER=pgc++ instead of cmake ..

+The PGI Compiler has to be in the PATH.
+See docker/pg-hpcsdk/Dockerfile for information on how to set the PATH variables.

 ## Compile Python wrapper

-Python wrapper depends on Pybind.
-Pybind can be installed with `sudo apt install pybind11-dev`
+Python wrapper depends on Pybind11.
+Pybind11 is added as a submodule and can be installed with cd pybind11 mkdir build cd build cmake .. make sudo make install

 For installing the wrapper just run `pip install .` from the PowerGrid root directory.
 This installs the module PowerGridPy..
 For information run: